DaedalusG/PDXStreetMechs/README.md

 * Users may comment in a general form, and create threads from comments in forum

 * Admins may post priority comments, and list scheduled times for meetings

+## Stretch

+* Invoice tool for mechanics to generate workorders